Prince de Galles, A Luxury Collection Hotel

 Our Inspector's Highlights

-- Striking 1930s black-and-white Vogue photographs (more than 500 images) are hung on the walls of the corridors — they set a consistent Art Deco tone.
+• Striking 1930s black-and-white Vogue photographs hang on the walls of the corridors — they set a consistent art deco tone.

-- Adding to the retro vibe are the black marble floors, rich fabrics, deep ebony furnishings with pops of color and flash, as well as a magnificent painting from Tamara de Lempicka, a famous Art Deco artist.
+• Adding to the art deco vibe are the black marble floors, rich fabrics, deep ebony furnishings with pops of color and flash, as well as a magnificent painting from Tamara de Lempicka, a famous art deco artist.

 Things to Know